-- a) situations where there is a danger that vessels or drifting objects can collide with facilities, - b) blowouts from wells. - c) explosions and fires, - d) major accidental hydrocarbon and chemical discharges of significance to safety and the working environment, - e) accidental discharges of petroleum, drilling fluid and chemicals of significance to the external environment, cf. recommended levels for notification of acute pollution, - f) incidents where the use of radioactive sources is out of control.
+- a) situations where there is a danger that vessels or drifting objects can collide with facilities, - b) well control incidents, cf. also Norwegian Oil and Gas Guideline No. 135, - c) explosions and fires, - d) major accidental hydrocarbon and chemical discharges of significance to safety and the working environment, - e) accidental discharges of petroleum, drilling fluid and chemicals of significance to the external environment, cf. recommended levels for notification of acute pollution, - f) incidents where the use of radioactive sources is out of control.